-All of the models mentioned are in the KPZ universality class.
-They should converge to the one limiting object called the KPZ fixed point \cite{MQR21} or the directed landscape \cite{DOV22}.
-For the KPZ universality models in the half-space, they should also converge to a limiting object, called the half-space fixed point, which is what we will derive in this paper.
-The probability distribution of the half-space fixed point starting from narrow wedge initial condition is derived in \cite{BBCS16}\cite{BBCS16fep}, which is a Fredholm Pfaffian with kernel $\kernel^{\mathrm{cross}}$, which should be thought of as the half-space Airy$_{2}$ process, and the kernel in \cite{DPA22} is the half-space Airy stat process. $\kernel^{\mathrm{cross}}$ interpolates between the kernels of different distributions.
-The kernel generalize some previous crossover distributions found in \cite{PTG99}, \cite{SI03}.
+Since we solve the half-space TASEP starting from a general deterministic initial condition, we can take the scaling limit of the model and access the transition probability of the limit process, which is \emph{the half-space KPZ fixed point}.
+Various aspects of the half-space KPZ fixed point are already known from the previous work.
+The probability distribution of the half-space fixed point starting from a narrow wedge initial condition at $0$ is in \cite{BBCS16,BBCS16fep}.
+At a fixed time, the object should be thought of as the half-space Airy$_{2}$ process, and the limit process derived in \cite{DPA22} is the half-space Airy stat process.
+Here, we give the formula with a general deterministic initial condition.